 The key thing about this stamp is that it looks as though it has been squeezed into an oval shape.
 Once you know to look for this effect, this stamp becomes easy to spot.
 Note, however, that copper stamps are sometimes applied with uneven force that can make some letters look thinned out, so try not to mistake a careless lopsided stamp for the true Mauviel rounded stamp.
 When in doubt, look for the point of the M: on this stamp, it does not quite touch the baseline.

 With maker stamp

 I have only seen this stamp style accompanied by a Mauviel stamp.
-I believe these stamps were put on items for sale at the Mauviel factory store in Villedieu-les-Poêles.
+My hypothesis is that these Mauviel stamps were put on items for sale at the Mauviel factory store in Villedieu-les-Poêles.
 Note that there are two Mauviel stamp styles in this series — one with an oval cartouche, and one without.